flatironinstitute/nemos/docs/developers_notes/03-observation_models.md

 - **_check_inverse_link_function**: Check that the provided link function is a `Callable` of the `jax` namespace.

-## Concrete `PoissonNoiseModel` class
+## Concrete `PoissonObservations` class

-The `PoissonNoiseModel` class extends the abstract `NoiseModel` class to provide functionalities specific to the Poisson noise model.
+The `PoissonObservations` class extends the abstract `Observations` class to provide functionalities specific to the Poisson observation model.
 It is designed for modeling observed spike counts based on a Poisson distribution with a given rate.

 ### Overridden Methods

 - **negative_log_likelihood**: This method computes the Poisson negative log-likelihood of the predicted rates for the observed spike counts.

-- **emission_probability**: Generates random numbers from a Poisson distribution based on the given `predicted_rate`.
+- **sample_generator**: Generates random numbers from a Poisson distribution based on the given `predicted_rate`.

 - **residual_deviance**: Calculates the residual deviance for a Poisson model.